tardisx/discord-auto-upload/README.md

 ## Using it

 `dau` configuration is managed via its internal web interface.
-When the executable is run, you can visit `http://localhost:9090` in your web browser to configure the it.
+When the executable is run, you can visit `http://localhost:9090` in your web browser to configure it.
+On Windows, a tray icon is created to provide access to the web interface.

+The web browser will be loaded automatically when you start the program, if possible.
+This option can be disabled in the settings.

 Configuration persists across runs, it is saved in a file called '.dau.json' in your home directory.

 The first time you run it, you will need to configure at least the discord web hook and the watch path for `dau` to be useful.